Try this easy tip to stop squirrels from eating your Halloween pumpkins.

-I was so excited to decorate my porch for Halloween this year and went out and got some pumpkins and a mum weeks ago.
-I set my porch up, put my wreath on the front porch and took some pretty pictures to remember our first Halloween in our new house.
+I was so excited to decorate my porch for Halloween this year so I went out and got some pumpkins and a mum weeks ago.
+It was so much fun setting up my fall front porch and, once I was done, I took some pictures to remember our first Halloween in our new house.

-All seemed well for a few weeks, then one morning I went out to walk Finn and noticed that my big orange pumpkin had a hole eaten right in the top.
+All seemed well for a few weeks, then one morning things changed.
+I noticed it as soon as I took Finn out for a walk.
+My big orange pumpkin had a hole eaten right in the top.

 Have you had squirrels eat your pumpkins?
 What do you do to stop them?